dailystory/docs/articles/acquisition/magic-forms/index.md

 In addition to capturing the form fields, DailyStory will also capture the unique DailyStory Id of the visitor and their IP address.

-[image]

 ## Auto-discover Form Fields
 The Magic Form editor can auto-discover your form fields.

 Simply click the Auto-discover button next to the URL and DailyStory will populate the Form fields with a list of the fields it finds.
 You will need to then map the discovered fields to the corresponding DailyStory lead fields.

 > Auto-discover will not work with all forms.
 For example, Marketo forms are generated dynamically with JavaScript and the fields must be manually added.

+## Add Form Fields
+If Magic Forms cannot auto-discover your form fields, you will need to add them yourself.

+Type the name of the form field - this corresponds to the ```name``` value of a form element.
+For example, this form element ```&lt;input type="text" name="FirstName"&gt;``` has a name field of ```FirstName```.
+Next, select the appropriate DailyStory Lead field to map ```FirstName``` to, e.g. ```First name```.

 ## Known Issues
-Magic Forms requires that the form uses an &lt;input type="submit"&gt; button.
-We intend to add support for other form submit options.
+Magic Forms require that the form uses an ```&lt;input type="submit"&gt;``` button.
+We intend to add support for other form submit options in the future.

 We occassionally encounter forms that do not work with DailyStory Magic Forms.
-If your form does not work, please let us know and we'll see about adding support.
+If your form does not work, [please let us know](https://www.dailystory.com/contact-us) and we'll see about adding support.